NextSDS Logo

 Inhalation

 Move exposed person to fresh air.
 Keep person warm and at rest.
 If not breathing, if breathing is irregular or if respiratory arrest occurs, provide artificial respiration or oxygen by trained personnel.
+It may be dangerous to the person providing aid to give mouth-to-mouth resuscitation.
 Get medical attention.
 If unconscious, place in recovery position and get medical attention immediately.
 Maintain an open airway.
 Loosen tight clothing such as a collar, tie, belt or waistband.

 Skin contact

 Flush contaminated skin with plenty of water.
 Remove contaminated clothing and shoes.
 Continue to rinse for at least 10 minutes.
 Get medical attention if symptoms occur.
 Wash clothing before reuse.
 Clean shoes thoroughly before reuse.
 CONTACT WITH THE HOT MELT: Cooling immediately with plenty of water.
+Do not remove product crusts which may have formed neither forcibly nor by applying any solvents to the skin involved.
 In order to obtain medical care for possible burns and for a smooth cleansing of the skin, seek medical advice immediately.

 Eye contact